Boeing, manufacturers press U.S. IRS on R&D tax rule changes

 There are two R&D tax breaks.
 One is a deduction and the other is a credit.
 A business must claim the deduction, which has been on the books longer, before it can claim the credit, which has more stringent eligibility requirements.

-The credit has been a source of frequent court disputes between the IRS and companies such as Lockheed Martin Corp (LMT.N), Dow Chemical Co DOW.N and Bayer AG (BAYGn.DE).
+The credit has been a source of frequent court disputes between the IRS and companies such as Lockheed Martin Corp , Dow Chemical Co and Bayer AG.

 Boeing previously said it liked the IRS’s proposed rules.
 In a quarterly regulatory filing in October, Boeing said: “The regulations are generally taxpayer favorable and provide clarity.”